Architecture of ancient Sri Lanka: Timber

-It is important to note, however, that the ancient architecture was not stone architecture.
+The ancient architecture was not stone architecture.
 The stone remains seen are misleading.
 It was primarily timber architecture, with mud or masonry walls.
 There were sophisticated wooden buildings from the 3rd century.
 Sigiriya had an elaborate gatehouse made of timber and brick masonry with multiple tiled roofs.
 The massive timber doorposts remaining today indicate this.

 The timber carried the load.
 Frames were made out of whole trunks of trees.
 The gatehouse at the eastern entrance to Anuradhapura built in the 4th century BC used whole trees.
 The palaces at Polonnaruwa and Panduwasnuwara show vertical crevices in the brickwork where wooden columns, consisting of entire trunks of trees, carried the load of the upper floors and roof.
 These openings still retain the spur stones upon which the wooden column once stood.

 The text of the Manjusri silpa describes methods for the cutting and seasoning of wood.
 Mature trees were selected and cut in the new moon when the sugar content in timber was lower, so that destructive woodboring insects were not attracted to the timber.
 The stone remains show that sound carpentry techniques were employed.
 The axe, adze and chisel were the common tools used in timber work.
 Saddharmarat-navali mentions two practices of carpentry.
 Oil was applied to timber to prevent decay, and wood was heated to straighten it.